jrheard/blog/_drafts/watercolorbot.md

 To be honest, this library is a pretty insane way to control the bot.
 It's needlessly low-level: you're manually controlling the brush's position, you've got to remember to wash and re-ink the brush every so often, etc. If your main goal is to just get the bot to draw a pretty picture, there are lots of [better ways](http://wiki.evilmadscientist.com/WaterColorBot#Part_II:_Software_for_WaterColorBot) to go about it.

-As a teaching aid, though, it's been a total success!
+As a teaching aid, though, it's been a total success, because it lets students flex their burgeoning Python skills and actually create something in the process!
 We've been blown away by the stuff our students have created.
 Just look at these beauties:

 TODO put examples here